 IBS-D

-Completed positive US Phase 2 study
+Completed positive U.S. Phase 2 study

 Read more